 The good:

-- progressive moving head lights
+- Adaptive head lights

-- handling in curves and high speeds
+- Handling in curves and high speeds

-- quiet interior
+- Quiet interior

-- great roll-on performance
+- Engine torque- Great roll-on performance

-- spacy even for tall
+- Spacy even for tall person

-- camping ready
+- Camping ready

 The bad:

-- annoying and tiring EGS6 gear box
+- Annoying and tiring EGS6 gear box

-- no USB could be found
+- No USB could be found

-- no P.L.
+- No P.L.
 Aux input could be found (but rather an RCA, far tucked in the glove compartment)

 - Air Conditioning console too small, located too low and on the side.
 Not intuitive to operate

-- gear shift handle/knob is annoying in it’s weird order (R > N > D >M)
+- Gear shift handle/knob is annoying in it’s weird order (R > N > D >M)

 If you want to see the places we’ve been to, on Google maps, click here.